Sargassum fish

-The sargassum fish, anglerfish, or frog fish (Histrio histrio) is a frogfish of the family Antennariidae, the only species in its genus.
+The sargassum fish, anglerfish, or frog fish (Histrio histrio) is a species of marine ray-finned fish belonging to the family Antennariidae, the frogfishes, the only species in the genus Histrio.
 It lives among Sargassum seaweed which floats in subtropical oceans.
-The scientific name comes from the Latin histrio meaning a stage player or actor, and refers to the fish's feeding behaviour.
+The scientific name comes from the Latin histrio meaning a stage player or actor and refers to the fish's feeding behaviour.

+Taxonomy

+The sargassum fish was first formally described in 1758 by Carl Linnaeus in the 10th edition of Systema Naturae with its type locality given as the Sargasso Sea.
+In 1813 Johann Gotthelf Fischer von Waldheim proposed a new genus, Histrio, with the Sargassum fish being the type species by tautonymy.
+The sargassum fish is, with the family Antennariidae, most closely related to the deepwater frogfish (Nudiantennarius subteres).
+Some authorities classify this genus in the subfamily Antennariinae within the family Antennariidae.
+However, the 5th edition of Fishes of the World does not recognise subfamilies within the Antennariidae, classifying the family within the suborder Antennarioidei within the order Lophiiformes, the anglerfishes.

+Etymology

+The sargassum fish has a tautonymous binomial, i.e. both the genus name and the specific name are the same.
+Histrio means "harlequin", an allusion Linnaeus did not explain but he may have been alluding to its gaudy appearance, the head body and fins being marked with streaks, spots and lines in varied colours and pattern and its having appendages on the skin.

 Description

 Histrio histrio, a strange-looking fish, blends well with its surroundings in its seaweed habitat.
 It is laterally compressed and its length can reach 20 cm.
-The colour of the body and the large oral cavity is very variable, but is usually mottled and spotted yellow, green, and brown on a paler background, and the fins often have several dark streaks or bands.
+The colour of the body and the large oral cavity is very variable but is usually mottled and spotted yellow, green, and brown on a paler background, and the fins often have several dark streaks or bands.
 The fish can change colour rapidly, from light to dark and back again.
 The body and the fins are covered with many weed-like protrusions, but other than these, the skin is smooth without dermal spines.
 The dorsal fin has three spines and 11–13 soft rays.
 The front spine is modified into a slender growth on the upper lip known as an illicium, which is tipped by a fleshy lump, the esca.
 The junction between the head and body is indistinct because no gill slits are present; the gills open as pores near the base of the pectoral fins.
 The anal fin has no spines and seven to 13 soft rays.
-The pelvic fins are large and the pectoral fins have 9-11 rays and are stalked and able to grip objects.
+The pelvic fins are large and the pectoral fins have 9–11 rays and are stalked and able to grip objects.
 The outer rays of the tail fin are simple, but the central rays are forked.